 To begin the actual task of establishing your budget you’ll need to establish your income and outgo — so the first step is to collect your bills and income records.

 Let’s now go through the worksheet step by step:

-Step 2.
-Break-out and record your periodic expenses.
+- Break-out and record your periodic expenses.
 These are expenses that only come up once or twice per year, as opposed to monthly.
 Good examples of periodic expenses include auto maintenance, tires for the car, educational expenses such as tuition and books, homeowner’s insurance and property taxes.
 Keep in mind that many people pay their homeowner’s insurance and property taxes on a monthly basis as part of their overall mortgage payment; if that is the case with you, do not include those payments as a periodic expense!

 - Total up your expenses.
 When you’re finished entering your periodic expenses total them up and then divide the amount by 12 to get a total monthly average.